 Our culture promotes the idea that the best teachers are well-known celebrities.
-This isn’t further from the truth.
-Often those who are the best teachers are not those who seek public acclamation or endorsement.
+Often, the best teachers are not those who seek public acclamation or endorsement.

-Similarly, people seek experts because they believe experts know what they are talking about.
-Again, this isn’t always the case.
+Similarly, people seek experts because they think experts know what they are talking about, but this isn’t always the case.
 You see people in places of power, not because they are outstanding leaders or teachers, but because they amass a following.

-The mindset of a beginner is an asset in life.
-This is especially true in spiritual matters.
-It’s important to be open-minded and willing to explore alternative methods and learn new things.
+Approaching life as a beginner is an asset in life, and it is especially true in spiritual matters.
+It’s essential to be open-minded and willing to explore alternative methods and learn new things.
 It is all about your attitude and willingness to learn and share.

 The above mindset contrasts with that of the expert.
 The expert knows it already, and this is an attitude that is a hindrance to learning.

 People with a beginner mindset are curious, humble, and help others.
 They come ready to learn.
-This is the mindset that keeps you open to learning.
+It’s an attitude and philosophy that helps you learn.
 It enables you to connect with people where they are.

 If you are a teacher, this mindset is indispensable.
 A good teacher asks a lot of questions too.
 A good teacher often learns as much as the student.
 As a guru (teacher), you’ll gain a deeper understanding of any subject through teaching.
-This is especially true with spiritual technologies of seated and moving meditation and energy collection.
+It is especially true with the spiritual technologies of seated and moving meditation and energy collection.

 Characteristics of a Great Guru or Teacher